LogFlames/DD2391-project/README.md

 # Various project information

-## The usage of LLM:s, AI and borrowed code
+## Notice on the usage of LLM:s, AI and borrowed code

 For this project, LLM:s have been used to understand theory, and write, improve, comment, and optimize code for the various parts of the project.
 No code has been borrowed for this project, and AI hasn't been otherwise used.